Azure-Samples/video-analyzer-postman/README.md

 # Azure Video Analyzer REST API Postman samples

 [Postman](https://www.postman.com) is an API platform for building and using APIs.
-Using the Postman application is great way to try out the [Video Analyzer management REST APIs](https://docs.microsoft.com/rest/api/videoanalyzer/) without writing code using one of the SDKs, such as .NET or Python.
+Using the Postman application is great way to try out and familiarize yourself with the [Video Analyzer management REST APIs](https://docs.microsoft.com/rest/api/videoanalyzer/) without writing code using one of the SDKs, such as .NET or Python.

-This repository contains Postman collection files that can be imported and enable some of the Video Analyzer management REST APIs to be called.
+This repository contains a Postman collection file that can be imported and allows a selection of the Video Analyzer management REST APIs to be called.

 ## Contents